PraveenKumarinstaking/ai-coder/README.md

 The primary objective of the present invention is to reduce road accidents by proactively alerting drivers when approaching identified accident-prone locations.

 Other objectives include:
-- To provide hands-free voice alerts to minimize driver distraction.
+- To provide hands-free voice alerts to minimize driver distraction
-- To utilize historical accident data for identifying high-risk zones.
+- To utilize historical accident data for identifying high-risk zones
-- To enable real-time location tracking of vehicles.
+- To enable real-time location tracking of vehicles
-- To deliver context-aware safety warnings based on proximity.
+- To deliver context-aware safety warnings based on proximity
-- To support government road safety initiatives.
+- To support government road safety initiatives

 ## Summary of the Invention
 The present invention discloses a location-based accident risk alert system implemented through a mobile application that continuously monitors the real-time geographic location of a vehicle and compares it with a database of pre-identified accident-prone zones.